airyhq/airy/lib/typescript/websocketclient/README.md

 The WebSocketClient Library includes a WebSocket client for Airy's WebSocket API.

 The library exports a WebsocketClient class.
-To use the library, you need to instantiate the class with the authentification token, the callback map and your api url.
-The api url is optional (the default api url is "airy.core").
+To use the library, you need to instantiate the class with the authentication token, the callback map and your api url.

-For each message that is delivered through the WebSocket, a method is called.

 For example:

 ```
 import { WebSocketClient} from 'websocketclient';

-const myInstance = new WebSocketClient(authtoken, {onMessage: (conversationId, channelId, message) => console.log(message)});
+const myInstance = new WebSocketClient(apiUrl, authToken, {onMessage: (conversationId, channelId, message) => console.log(message)});

 ```